 Conclusion Interview Statements

-Dongbo Xu: The mouse bladder disassociation must not exceed 30 minutes.
-A longer disassociation time may increase the percentage of stromal cells, such as endothelial cells and fibroblasts.
+Dongbo Xu: The mouse bladder dissociation must not exceed 30 minutes.
+A longer dissociation time may increase the percentage of stromal cells, such as endothelial cells and fibroblasts.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested b-roll: 3.4.1, 3.4.2